Miroka96/mmdenovo/README.md

 ### Running MMProteo

-The installations will make `mmproteo` available on your command line (and in your PATH), so use this anywhere you want.
+The installation will make `mmproteo` available on your command line (and in your PATH), so use this anywhere you want.

 Alternatively, you can run the `mmproteo-runner.py` script in the mmproteo directory.